Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Introduction

-The models \eqref{eqn:productTopologyModel}-\eqref{eqn:measureTopologyModel} and corresponding operators will be introduced in detail in \cref{sec:models}, where also \cref{thm:modelEquivalences} will be proven. \Cref{sec:exactRecovery} contains the proofs of \cref{thm:exactReconstruction_hausdorff} and \cref{thm:exactReconstruction_counting} and some variants as well as a discussion of how big a direction set $\alldirs$ is useful, which may be interesting from the viewpoint of numerical effort.
+\lookUp{\ref{item3}} The model and corresponding operators will be introduced in detail in \cref{sec:models}.
+Further, in \ref{sec:alternativeFormulations}, different alternative formulations will be introduced and their equivalence will be proven. \Cref{sec:exactRecovery} contains the proofs of \cref{thm:exactReconstruction_hausdorff} and \cref{thm:exactReconstruction_counting} and some variants as well as a discussion of how big a direction set $\alldirs$ is useful, which may be interesting from the viewpoint of numerical effort.
 The error estimation results from \cref{thm:reconstructionErrorEstimate} and its variants for finite $\alldirs$ are derived in \cref{sec:noisyReconstruction} based on a general strategy of how to obtain unbalanced optimal transport error estimates for inverse problems of measures via convex duality techniques.
 The model is implemented and illustrated numerically in \cref{sec:numerics}.